szymanskir/hackeRnews/README.md

 ## Examples

-### Word cloud
+### Buzzwords

-Get recent words used in job story titles to build awesome word cloud.
-See what words are used the most frequently\!
+This example will show how to get recently used words in job story titles.
+Words will be visualized using word cloud to show which words were used the most.

 ``` r
 library(hackeRnews)